Gricana/SimpleTextEditor/README.md

 - Ctrl + G-go to line

-You can run the application on your computer by downloading the archive from this repository SimpleTextEditor.rar The application is cross-platform, as in the current archive I have collected all the necessary plugins and compiler libraries for its stable operation.
+You can run the application on your computer by downloading the archive from this repository SimpleTextEditor.rar The application is cross-platform, as in the current archive I have collected all the necessary plugins and compiler libraries for its stable operation.ugrei